 The MVTC builds and strengthens relationships among trail managers, advocates and user groups to support and enhance sustainable trail experiences in the Methow Valley.

-The Trails Collaboratavie has three main program areas
+The Trails Collaborative has three program areas.

 Wilderness Work